groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-cad-document-with-options.md

 ### Specify background color

-The following code sample shows how to convert a CAD document and specify its desired background color:
+The following code snippet shows how to convert a CAD document and specify its desired background color:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new CadLoadOptions